+1.5.1.
 Scope: The circulatory system of humans comprises the heart, blood, and blood vessels.
 (Heart has four chambers-two atria to receive blood from the veins and ventricles to pump blood out of the heart.
-It has two types of valves-atrioventricular/ cuspid and semilunar valves to keep the blood flow in unidirectional.
+It has two types of valvesatrioventricular/cuspid and semilunar valves to keep the blood flow in unidirectional.
 Blood vessels are classified as either arteries, capillaries or veins based on structures and function.
 The artery consists of three layers and carries blood away from the heart except the pulmonary artery.
-Capillaries-smallest Obtaining, Evaluating, and Communicating Information Obtaining, evaluating, and communicating information in evaluating the validity and reliability of the claims, methods, and designs.
+Capillaries-smallest and numerous blood vessels carry blood away from the heart(arteries) and return blood to the heart(veins).
+Veins are three layer tubes and carry blood towards the heart.